gsoulie/ionic2-resources/ionic-capacitor.md

 [Simon grimm tutorial](https://www.youtube.com/watch?v=ysPxIVZGZTw&ab_channel=SimonGrimm)
 [Simon grimm code](https://devdactic.com/cache-api-response-ionic/)

-This solution use **Ionic storage** and on a device the underlying SQLite database, for which we need to Cordova plugin **cordova-sqlite-storage**
+This solution use **Ionic storage** and on a device the underlying SQLite database, for which we need to Cordova plugin **cordova-sqlite-storage** and the driver for SQLite since Ionic Storage version 3, and we need to define the order in which storage engines are selected within our *app.module.ts*

 ### LocalForage